Cruniac/StartScreen-Modern/README.md

 * Google for providing their CSE Engine

 ##Todo
-* Use the CSE API instead of Google's Script to get better integration going.
+* [DONE] Use the CSE API instead of Google's Script to get better integration going.
 * Offer Duckduckgo alternative for searching the web.
 * Offer a Light version of the site that can be toggled on and off.